 - 3 teaspoons neutral or vegetable oil

-- pulp from scooping the zucchini (250grams, approximately)
+- All the pulp (from scooping the zucchini) (250grams, approximately)

 - 1 block paneer (200grams, approximately)